 - Feeling that your heart is beating in a fast or not normal way (palpitations)

 - Pain in your mouth or throat that makes it hard to eat or drink

 - Nausea that stops you from eating or drinkingand/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Loose bowel movements (diarrhea) 4 times a day or loose bowel movements with lack of strength or a feeling of being dizzy

 - Pain when passing urine; blood in urine

-- Signs of liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin
+- Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

-- Infertility warning: Sexual problems and reproduction concerns may happen.
-In both men and women, this drug may affect your ability to have children.
-This cannot be determined before your treatment.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 This information is intended to provide helpful health information to the general public and is not to be used in place of any medical, health, psychological, or any other kind of personal professional services.
 The information herein does not cover all possible uses, actions, precautions, side effects, or interactions of the medicines mentioned, nor is the information intended as medical advice for individual problems or for making an evaluation as to the risks and benefits of taking a particular medication.
 The dose, method of administration and contraindications for any administered medication should be confirmed before use.
 UPMC specifically disclaims all responsibility for any liability, loss or risk, personal or otherwise, which is incurred as a consequence, directly or indirectly, of the use and application of any medication mentioned herein.